quicwg/base-drafts/draft-ietf-quic-transport.md

 is sufficient confirmation, as is receiving a stateless reset.
 However, disposing of connection state could result in delayed or reordered packets to be handled poorly.
-For endpoints that have some alternative means to ensure that that late arriving packets on the connection are discarded, such as closing the UDP port, an abbreviated draining period can allow for faster resource recovery.
+For endpoints that have some alternative means to ensure that late-arriving packets on the connection do not create QUIC state, such as by closing the UDP socket, an abbreviated draining period can allow for faster resource recovery.
 Servers that retain an open port for accepting new connections SHOULD NOT exit the draining period early.

 The draining period does not apply when a stateless reset ({{stateless-reset}}) is sent.